 I wanted to put a bunch to the test and give you the skinny on some of the tools I thought yielded the best results and proved simple to use.

 To test the many blog name generators I stumbled across online, I imagined myself to be in the business of selling rock band tee-shirts, looking to target and incorporate the keyword term ‘band tee’ for SEO, and because it would most clearly explain my hypothetical business in a nutshell.

-Here are the five best tools I recommend trying out for yourself.
+Here are the best podcast, domain and blog name generator tools I recommend trying out for yourself.

-WordPress’ parent company Automattic recently acquired Lean Domain Search, so it was naturally the first tool I tested, and it set the bar extremely high for all of the other tools that followed.
+WordPress’ parent company Automattic recently acquired Lean Domain Search, and it sets the bar extremely high for all of the other tools on this page.

-I plugged ‘band tees’ into Lean Domain Search and was presented 4989 available domains.
+I plugged ‘band tees’ into Lean Domain Search and was presented 4989 available domain ideas.
 But the sheer number of suggestions wasn’t the only thing that impressed me.

-Another bonus of using Lean Domain Search is that you can browse the list of suggestions on your webpage, or you can copy the entire list to your clipboard with the click of a button and paste it into a document to come back to later.
+Another bonus of using Lean Domain Search is that you can browse the list of suggestions on your webpage, or you can copy the entire list of podcast names and blog names generated to your clipboard with the click of a button and paste it into a document to come back to later.

-Panabee stands out from the plethora of ugly domain name generators online thanks largely to its attractive, quirky interface, but it also delivers on functionality.
+Panabee stands out from the plethora of ugly blog name generators online thanks largely to its attractive, quirky interface, but it also delivers on functionality.